 The constructions "is" and "is not" do not indicate requirements.

-Introduction

-This clause is optional.
-If it exists, it is always the second unnumbered clause.

 1 Scope

-This clause will describe the scope of the corresponding service specification.

-The present document specifies the stage 3 protocol and data model for the <NNF, e.g. Nsmf> Service Based Interface.
-It provides stage 3 protocol definitions and message flows, and specifies the API for each service offered by the <NF, e.g. SMF>.
+The present document specifies the stage 3 protocol and data model for the Nipsmgw and Nrouter Service Based Interface.
+It provides stage 3 protocol definitions and message flows, and specifies the API for each service offered by the IP-SM-GW and SMS Router.

 The 5G System stage 2 architecture and procedures are specified in 3GPP TS 23.501 [2] and 3GPP TS 23.502 [3].

 The Technical Realization of the Service Based Architecture and the Principles and Guidelines for Services Definition are specified in 3GPP TS 29.500 [4] and 3GPP TS 29.501 [5].

+The Stage 2 architecture, procedures and services to support service based short message service (SMS) in 5G system (5GS) is specified in 3GPP TS 23.540 [14].

 2 References